 This is part 3 of the 5-part Bible study Knowing God’s Word.
 This study seeks to understand how knowing the Bible bring us close to God and responding to God’s will.
 Click here to join the Thomas Nelson Bible email list and receive the full 5-part Bible study.

 How can a young man cleanse his way?
 By taking heed according to Your word.

-One of the pieces of furniture in the Old Testament tabernacle was called the bronze laver (Ex.
-38:8).
+One of the pieces of furniture in the Old Testament tabernacle was called the bronze laver (Exodus 38:8).
 It consisted of a huge upright bronze bowl filled with water, resting upon a pedestal.
 The priests would often stop at this laver and wash.
 The Word of God may be thought of in terms of that laver, for it too has the power to cleanse.
-The Old Testament laver could only remove the physical dirt from human hands, but the Scriptures possess the ability to take away our moral filth (1 Pet.
-1:22).
+The Old Testament laver could only remove the physical dirt from human hands, but the Scriptures possess the ability to take away our moral filth (1 Peter 1:22).

 It can cleanse me from wrong words.
 Of all the Bible authors, James seems to be God’s expert on the sins of the human tongue.
 In the first chapter of his book, he deals with this very thing and shows the absolute necessity of dependence upon the Scriptures to keep our words true (James 1:22–26).
-See also Ps.
-119:172.
+See also Psalm 119:172.

 It can cleanse me from wrong actions.
 Jesus promised us this would be the case: “You are already clean because of the word which I have spoken to you” (John 15:3).